-I love these pancakes.
-I designed them so each pancake is a meal in itself, with texture not usually expected from a pancake and a big flavor profile with a minimal amount of work.
+I love these Corn Pancakes with Bourbon Agave Maple Syrup.
+I designed this recipe so each pancake is a meal in itself, with texture not usually expected from a pancake and a big flavor profile with a minimal amount of work.
 They’re fun, delicious, filling, and perfect for a cold morning and a cup of hot tea.
 Recipe and photo contributed by Jason Wyrick from The Vegan Taste.

 Makes 3 big pancakes